 Lever Seated Dip

-The Lever Seated Dip works well as an accessory movement after compound presses or as a primary triceps-focused exercise in hypertrophy programs.
-Its controlled nature makes it suitable for both beginners building foundational strength and advanced lifters looking to overload the triceps safely and consistently.
+This exercise works well as an accessory movement after compound presses or as a primary triceps-focused lift in hypertrophy programs.
+Its controlled nature makes it suitable for beginners building foundational pressing strength and for advanced lifters looking to overload the triceps safely and consistently.

-How to Perform the Lever Seated Dip
+How to perform the Lever Seated Dip

 - Adjust the seat height so your arms are fully extended when gripping the parallel handles, and place your feet flat on the platform or floor.